Understanding Protect From Freeze Freight & Temperature-Controlled Shipping

 Fall is here, which means leaves are changing color, everything is getting pumpkin spiced, and the air is getting crisper.
 That crispness will soon turn to coldness in much of the country, however.
-As we move into the chillier seasons of the year, it's definitely worth taking some time to consider your temperature-sensitive shipments.
-Shipping temperature-sensitive goods unprotected in cold or freezing outside temperatures can damage or destroy a shipment, and cost you thousands of dollars.
+As we move into the chillier seasons of the year, it's definitely worth taking some time to consider your temperature-controlled shipping strategy Shipping temperature-sensitive goods unprotected in cold or freezing outside temperatures can damage or destroy a shipment and cost you thousands of dollars.

 Fortunately, Worldwide Express and our carefully curated collection of less-than-truckload (LTL) freight carriers have got you covered.
 During the cold months, many of our carrier partners offer a very special service catered to your temperature-sensitive shipments: Protect from Freeze.
 Here's a look at what to expect from this specialized option:

 - Protection.
 It's in the name of the service, so it had better be included, right?
 When you select Protect from Freeze service, your temperature-sensitive items will be given an appropriate level of protection, depending on your shipment's content, transit lane temperatures, etc. Examples of this protection include refrigerated "reefer" trucks, heated cargo areas, thermal blankets, and warm storage for shipments that arrive earlier than anticipated.
 You can rest easy knowing that we have all the means to maintain an appropriate temperature inside a truck trailer for its entire journey.

 - Temperature monitoring.
 This includes being careful with your shipment's temperature, of course, but also refers to the carrier monitoring the outside temperature and adjusting your item's protection accordingly to keep it above 32 degrees.